encodez/FlashMessenger/README.md

 FlashMessenger
 ==============

-A notification framework used for web application inspired by ZendFramework's FlashMessenger helper.
+Inspired by ZendFramework's FlashMessenger plugin, the  FlashMessenger is a module designed to create and retrieve self-expiring, session-based messages for web applications.